vokimon/apunts/math/math-3n1.md

     - a xor not a = (a - (1-a))^2 = (2*a-1)^2 = 4*a + 1 - 4*a = 1
 - eq: a eq b = a*b + (1-a)*(1-b) = 2*a*b -a -b +1 = 1 - (a-b)^2 = not (a xor b)

-Be careful that a+b-ab is an OR while a+b-2ab is an XOR.
+Notice that a+b-ab is an OR while a+b-2ab is an XOR.

 Those operations ensure a closure among booleans integers.
 Meaning that while the operands are 0 or 1, the result will be also 0 or 1.